If it’s BLUE – click it!

 One or two of us is something like that, but we’re not North woods tall-tale characters.
 We have a serious symphony orchestra.
 Our multiple colleges and playhouses put on excellent theater productions.
 Local punk, hip hop, hard rock, country, and other music is at least as good–and we mean this sincerely–as in many much-larger cities.
-Bands like Low and Trampled by Turtles make their homes here.
+Bands like Low and Trampled by Turtles have made their homes here.
 We have an amazing music Festival – Homegrown – that takes place in early May.

 Our general level of sophistication is higher than many people who aren’t from here (and, to tell the truth, many who are from here) might realize.
 A certain sort of Duluth existance feels like living in a hybrid of Ely, on the edge of the Boundary Waters Canoe Area Wilderness, and Uptown or Northeast Minneapolis, in the heart of the Great Hipster Grazing Grounds.
 Ely is rustic and smart, and its surprising number of nationally and globally prominent people is similarly out sized, in proportion, to Duluth’s.
 Duluth isn’t as tragically hip as Uptown or Nordeast, but those neighborhoods are Minnesota-practical in their own ways, and Duluth has more flavor than popular notions give it credit for.